Moving to Brooklyn Heights - A Neighborhood Guide

 What to Do in Brooklyn Heights

 While it might look like a quaint, small neighborhood, Brooklyn Heights offers a lot of activities for people of all ages.
-There are over 100 restaurants including one star Michelin restaurant Clover Hill.
+There are over 100 restaurants, including one Michelin-starred restaurant, Clover Hill.
 If you want some great views of the Brooklyn Bridge and Lower Manhattan, you can dine at The River Cafe

 And if you’re up for it, consider doing a walking tour of the area to learn about the history.
 Sure, you can do a self-guided tour, but there’s nothing quite like hearing the stories and history from an enthusiastic tour guide.